A Bulletin of Zoology since 1898

 All papers can be freely copied, downloaded, printed and distributed at no charge.
 Authors and readers are thus encouraged to post the pdf files of published papers on homepages or elsewhere to expedite distribution.
 Publication is free and there is no charge for color.

-Indexed in ISI Web of Science, Zoological Record, BIOSIS Previews, Biological Abstracts, Cambridge Scientific Abstracts (CSA/CIG).
+Indexed in ISI Web of Science, Scopus, Zoological Record, BIOSIS Previews, Biological Abstracts, Cambridge Scientific Abstracts (CSA/CIG).